A BIG part of that was my workaholism.

 And even though my self-care tool kit has changed over the few years since I first created one, the important part is that IT EXISTS.

-So I want to share with you the 3 types of self-care systems you can get started with, and my favorite self-care apps and tools for implementing them.
+So I want to share with you the 3 types of self-care tools to add to your routine to start with, and my own favorite self-care apps and tools for implementing them.

-We are going INSIDE my precious bullet journal, y’all!
-Get excited. 🤓
+We’re even going INSIDE my precious bullet journal, y’all!
+Get excited.

-Here’s the video, but scroll down if you prefer to read.
+Here’s the video with short demos of the different self-care tools, but scroll down if you prefer to read.

 1. Recurring Tasks & Reminders